nabulator/nabulator.github.io/src/openpad.md

 ![A single module with the mounting holes for the sensor](./img/padsinglemodule.jpg)

 -> The first module made.
-This one looks **much** better than the rest. <-
+This one looks **much** better than the rest.
+Note the mounting holes for the sensors are tapped for M6 bolts, the same hole size as the sensor<-

 ![The final assembled pad](./img/padend.jpg)

 -> Attaching the alignment blocks.
-Notice the use of bricks for clamping. <-
+Notice the use of bricks for clamping.
+Note the sersors are tapped straight into the base<-

 ## Electronics
 ### Sensors